-Basic net loss per common share is computed by dividing net loss applicable to common shareholders by the weighted-average number of common shares outstanding during the period.
+Basic net loss per common share is computed by dividing net loss applicable to common shareholders by the weighted-average number of common shares outstanding during the period, reduced where applicable for outstanding yet unvested shares of restricted common stock.
 Diluted net loss per common share is computed by dividing the net loss applicable to common shareholders by the diluted weighted-average number of common shares outstanding during the period calculated in accordance with the treasury stock method.
-For the three months ended June 30, 2017, 1.4 million restricted share awards and 2.4 million options to purchase common shares were not included in the calculation of diluted weighted-average common shares outstanding because they were anti-dilutive.
+For the three and six months ended September 30, 2017, 1.3 million restricted share awards and restricted stock units and 2.2 million options to purchase common shares were not included in the calculation of diluted weighted-average common shares outstanding because they were anti-dilutive given the net loss of the Company.
+For the three and six months ended September 30, 2016, 1.1 million restricted share awards and 1.2 million options to purchase common shares were not included in the calculation of diluted weighted-average common shares outstanding because they were anti-dilutive given the net loss of the Company.